DavidArmendariz/aws-notes/S3/StorageClasses.md

 ## Glacier

-* Low cost object storage meant for archiving / backup
+* Low cost object storage meant for archiving/backup
 * Data is retained for the longer term
 * Alternative to on-premise magnetic tape storage
 * Each item in Glacier is called "Archive" (up to 40TB)